Research

 Texas ERC Project # UH 40

-3. STEM Charter Schools and Long-Term Outcomes: Evidence from Lottery-Based and Observational Evaluations in Texas with Blake Heller and Jeonghyeok Kim
+3. STEM Charter Schools and Long-Term Outcomes: Evidence from Lottery-Based and Observational Evaluations in Texas with Blake Heller

 Research Assistant Work